awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 **To create an S3 bucket**

-1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.
+1. Sign in to the console at AWS Management Console\.
+Open the S3 console\.

 1. Choose **Create bucket**\.